Call me vain, but I do not like pain. Bees are beautiful and admirable creatures that are quite serious about defending their territory.

 In order to get the most out of your new beekeeping gloves, it is important that you get the right fit.

-If you purchase them online, make use of their hand chart to avoid losing time returning gloves are that are either too large or too small, though they are rarely too small.
+If you purchase them online, use their hand chart to avoid losing time returning gloves that are either too large or too small, though they are rarely too small.

 3. Synthetic Rubber Gloves for Beekeeping (AKA Nitrile Gloves)

 As you progress as a beekeeper and research suitable hand-ware, you will undoubtedly come across strategies to wean yourself off gloves for beekeeping altogether.

 They begin with the first type of gloves that we have covered, which are considerably thick.

 You then ‘graduate’ too thin gloves such as nitrile gloves which come highly recommended among beekeepers and for good reasons.